FevenG-ADA/ADA-final-project/README.md

 ## How to Run the Code

 1. Download or clone the repository.
-2. Place hints7_public.rda in the project directory
+2. Place 'hints7_public.rda' in the project directory
-3. Open ADA final project.Rmd in RStudio
+3. Open 'ADA final project.Rmd' in RStudio
 4. Ensure all required packages install successfully
 5. Run the R Markdown file
 Click Knit to generate the HTML report